Health Alert:

 The doctor may also order a chest CT scan or PET scan to look for cancer elsewhere in the body.

-Brain Metastases Treatment
+Brain Metastases Survival Rate

 People with metastatic brain cancer live, on average, between 8 to 16 months.
 The survival depends on how early doctors find that the cancer has spread to the brain, and from where in the body.